LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 **Description**
    Allows the client to request HEVC Main or HEVC Main10 video streams.

-   ..
-Warning:: HEVC is more CPU-intensive to encode, so enabling this may reduce performance when using software
+   .. warning:: HEVC is more CPU-intensive to encode, so enabling this may reduce performance when using software
       encoding.

 **Choices**